hypi-universe/docs/content/authorisation.md

 ```
 ## Permission

 Permission encapsulates the object involved in the authorisation.
-You may check out the parameters in the [example](#example) section.
+You may check out the parameters in the [Permission APIs](#permission-apis) section.
 ```java
 type Permission {
     hypi: Hypi